gorkemu/belge-hizli/README.md

 # Contract-Generator

 A web application that allows users to generate contracts and documents in PDF format using predefined dynamic templates.
 The system dynamically creates forms and previews based on the template structure stored in MongoDB, utilizes an external service for PDF generation, and delivers the final document via direct download and email.
+It also includes a cookie consent mechanism for privacy compliance.

 ## ✨ Core Features

 *   **Dynamic Templates:** New contract/document types can be added to the system simply by adding new template documents to MongoDB, without requiring code changes.
 *   **Dynamic Form Generation:** The user interface form for each template is automatically generated based on the template's `fields` array in MongoDB.
-*   **Conditional Form Fields:** Forms intelligently show or hide relevant fields based on user selections in other fields, providing a more interactive experience.
+*   **Conditional Form Fields:** Forms intelligently show or hide relevant fields based on user selections in other fields.
-*   **Live Preview:** A real-time preview updates as the user fills out the form, reflecting the final document structure based on the template's `content` field (using Handlebars.js and Inter font).
+*   **Live Preview:** A real-time preview updates as the user fills out the form, reflecting the final document structure (using Handlebars.js and Inter font).
-*   **Template Search:** Users can easily search through templates by name or description on the template list page.
+*   **Template Search:** Users can easily search through templates by name or description.
-*   **Modern Template List UI:** Features a clean grid layout with template preview images and hover effects for details.
+*   **Modern Template List UI:** Features a clean grid layout with template preview images and hover effects.
 *   **Form Validation:** Basic validation is performed for required fields that are currently visible.
-*   **PDF Generation (External):** Leverages the Browserless.io API to generate PDF documents with embedded Inter font from the filled form data and template content, ensuring consistency and reliability.
+*   **PDF Generation (External):** Leverages the Browserless.io API to generate PDF documents with embedded Inter font, ensuring consistency and reliability.
-*   **Document Delivery:**
+*   **Document Delivery:** Includes direct download and automatic email delivery of the generated PDF.
-    *   **Direct Download:** Users can instantly download the generated PDF after successful processing.
-    *   **Email Delivery:** A copy of the generated PDF is automatically sent to the user's provided email address via SMTP using Nodemailer.
+*   **Cookie Consent Banner:** Informs users about cookie usage and collects consent using `react-cookie-consent`, respecting user preferences and aiding compliance (KVKK/GDPR).
-*   **Payment Simulation:** Includes a simulated payment step before document generation (ready for actual payment gateway integration).
+*   **Payment Simulation:** Includes a simulated payment step (ready for actual payment gateway integration).
-*   **Custom Domain & SSL:** Hosted on `belgehizli.com` with automatically managed free SSL certificates via Vercel and Fly.io.
+*   **Custom Domain & SSL:** Hosted on `belgehizli.com` with automatically managed free SSL certificates.
-*   **Static Pages:** Provides basic informational pages (About Us, Contact, Privacy Policy, etc.).
+*   **Static Pages:** Provides basic informational pages.

 ## 🛠️ Technology Stack

 *   **Frontend:**
-    *   React
-    *   Vite
-    *   React Router
+    *   React, Vite, React Router
-    *   CSS Modules
+    *   CSS Modules, Axios, Handlebars.js
-    *   Axios
-    *   Handlebars.js (Client-side preview)
+    *   `react-cookie-consent`
 *   **Backend:**
-    *   Node.js
-    *   Express.js
+    *   Node.js, Express.js
-    *   MongoDB Atlas (Database)
-    *   Mongoose (ODM)
+    *   MongoDB Atlas, Mongoose
-    *   Axios (Calling Browserless API)
-    *   Nodemailer (Email delivery)
-    *   Handlebars.js (Server-side template processing)
+    *   Axios, Nodemailer, Handlebars.js
     *   dotenv
 *   **Services & Hosting:**
-    *   Browserless.io (PDF Generation API)
+    *   Browserless.io (PDF Generation)
     *   Vercel (Frontend Hosting: `belgehizli.com`)
     *   Fly.io (Backend Docker Hosting: `belgehizli-api.fly.dev`)
-    *   SMTP Provider (For email sending)
+    *   SMTP Provider

 ## 🚀 Live URLs